mkhateri/EMSR/README.md

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

-We thank the neuroscience and EM imaging communities for their datasets and feedback that motivated the development of EMSR.
+We thank the CSC–IT Center for Science (Finland) and the Bioinformatics Center at the University of Eastern Finland for providing computational resources.

 ---